cloudmesh-ansible/ansible-cloudmesh-face/docker/README.rst

 This file gives instructions about running OpenFace project on

+1. demo running in a single container
-1. docker with multiple container using docker swarm
+2. docker with multiple container using docker swarm
-2. docker with single container
+3. interactive docker with single container

 Once output are generated they are comapred with other OS for performance testing.